GAI-News/news-curator/README.md

 ## Running the Backend Server

-The backend server is a FastAPI app that listens to requests to the `create_and_send_newsletter` endpoint.
+The backend server is a FastAPI app that listens to requests at the `create_and_send_newsletter` endpoint.
 You may post to this input with a json of user information, which will be used to download, curate and send out a newsletter report to their email.